snoke/symfony-oauth-server/README.md

 ### Scopes
 #### create a scope:
-scopes are implemented as DTOs as shown in the following example
+Scopes are implemented as DTOs (Data Transfer Objects).
+Here is an example:
 ```php
 namespace App\DTO\Scope;
 use App\Entity\User;